jeremyjyang/rdkit-tools/README.md

 optional arguments:
-  -h, --help            show this help message and exit --i IFILE             Input file; if provided and no tableName is specified,
+  -h, --help            show this help message and exit --i IFILE             input file; if provided and no tableName is specified, data will
-                        data will be read from the input file.
+                        be read from the input file.
 Text files delimited with either commas (extension .csv) or tabs (extension .txt) are supported.
+  --iheader             input file has header line
-  --o OFILE             Name of the output file (output will be a pickle file
+  --o OFILE             output file (pickle file with one label,fingerprint entry for
-                        with one label,fingerprint entry for each molecule).
+                        each molecule).
+  --output_as_dataframe
+                        Output FPs as Pandas dataframe (pickled) with names as index, columns as feature names, if available.
+  --output_as_tsv       Output FPs as TSV with names as index, columns as feature names,
+                        if available.
-  --useHs               Include Hs in the fingerprint Default is *false*.
+  --useHs               include Hs in the fingerprint Default is *false*.
-  --useValence          Include valence information in the fingerprints
+  --useValence          include valence information in the fingerprints Default is
-                        Default is *false*.
+                        *false*.
-  --dbName DBNAME       Name of the database from which to pull input molecule
+  --dbName DBNAME       name of the database from which to pull input molecule
                         information.
 If output is going to a database, this will also be used for that unless the --outDbName option is used.
   --tableName TABLENAME
-                        Name of the database table from which to pull input molecule information
+                        name of the database table from which to pull input molecule information
-  --minSize MINSIZE     Minimum size of the fingerprints to be generated
+  --minSize MINSIZE     minimum size of the fingerprints to be generated (limits the
-                        (limits the amount of folding that happens).
+                        amount of folding that happens) [64].
-  --maxSize MAXSIZE     Base size of the fingerprints to be generated.
+  --maxSize MAXSIZE     base size of the fingerprints to be generated [2048].
-  --density DENSITY     Target bit density in the fingerprint.
-The fingerprint
+  --density DENSITY     target bit density in the fingerprint.
+The fingerprint will be
-                        will be folded until this density is reached.
+                        folded until this density is reached [0.3].
-  --outTable OUTTABLE   name of the output db table used to store
+  --outTable OUTTABLE   name of the output db table used to store fingerprints.
+If this
-                        fingerprints.
-If this table already exists, it will be replaced.
+                        table already exists, it will be replaced.
   --outDbName OUTDBNAME
                         name of output database, if it's being used.
 Defaults to be the same as the input db.
   --fpColName FPCOLNAME
-                        name to use for the column which stores fingerprints (in pickled format) in the output db table.
+                        name to use for the column which stores fingerprints (in pickled format) in the output db table [AutoFragmentFP].
-  --minPath MINPATH     Minimum path length to be included in fragment-based
+  --minPath MINPATH     minimum path length to be included in fragment-based
-                        fingerprints.
+                        fingerprints [1].
-  --maxPath MAXPATH     Maximum path length to be included in fragment-based
+  --maxPath MAXPATH     maximum path length to be included in fragment-based
-                        fingerprints.
+                        fingerprints [7].
   --nBitsPerHash NBITSPERHASH
-                        Number of bits to be set in the output fingerprint for each fragment.
+                        number of bits to be set in the output fingerprint for each fragment [2].
-  --discrim             Use of path-based discriminators to hash bits.
+  --discrim             use of path-based discriminators to hash bits.
   --smilesColumn SMILESCOLUMN
-                        Name of the SMILES column in the input database.
+                        name of the SMILES column in the input database [#SMILES].
   --molPkl MOLPKL
   --input_format {SMILES,SD}
-                        SMILES table or SDF file.
+                        SMILES table or SDF file [{DEFAULTS['input_format']}].
+  --idColumn IDCOLUMN, --nameColumn IDCOLUMN
-  --idColumn IDCOLUMN   Name of the id column in the input database.
-Defaults
-                        to the first column for dbs.
+                        name of the id column in the input database.
+Defaults to the first column for dbs [Name].
-  --maxMols MAXMOLS     Maximum number of molecules to be fingerprinted.
+  --maxMols MAXMOLS     maximum number of molecules to be fingerprinted.
   --fpAlgo {RDKIT,MACCS,MORGAN}
-                        RDKIT = Daylight path-based; MACCS = MDL MACCS 166
+                        RDKIT = Daylight path-based; MACCS = MDL MACCS 166 keys [RDKIT] --morgan_nbits MORGAN_NBITS
-                        keys
-  --morgan_nbits MORGAN_NBITS
+                        [1024]
   --morgan_radius MORGAN_RADIUS
-  --keepTable
+                        [2]
+  --replaceTable
   --smilesTable SMILESTABLE
+                        name of database table which contains SMILES for the input fingerprints.
+If provided with --smilesName, output will contain SMILES data.
-  --topN TOPN           Top N similar; precedence over threshold.
+  --topN TOPN           top N similar; precedence over threshold [12].
-  --thresh THRESH       Similarity threshold.
+  --thresh THRESH       similarity threshold.
   --querySmiles QUERYSMILES
-                        Query smiles for similarity screening.
+                        query smiles for similarity screening.
   --metric {ALLBIT,ASYMMETRIC,DICE,COSINE,KULCZYNSKI,MCCONNAUGHEY,ONBIT,RUSSEL,SOKAL,TANIMOTO,TVERSKY}
-                        Similarity algorithm
+                        similarity algorithm [TANIMOTO]
   --tversky_alpha TVERSKY_ALPHA
-                        Tversky alpha parameter, weights query molecule
+                        Tversky alpha parameter, weights query molecule features [0.8] --tversky_beta TVERSKY_BETA
-                        features
-  --tversky_beta TVERSKY_BETA
-                        Tversky beta parameter, weights target molecule
+                        Tversky beta parameter, weights target molecule features [0.2] --clusterAlgo {WARD,SLINK,CLINK,UPGMA,BUTINA}
-                        features
-  --clusterAlgo {WARD,SLINK,CLINK,UPGMA,BUTINA}
-                        Clustering algorithm: WARD = Ward's minimum variance;
+                        clustering algorithm: WARD = Ward's minimum variance; SLINK = single-linkage clustering algorithm; CLINK = complete-linkage
-                        SLINK = single-linkage clustering algorithm; CLINK = complete-linkage clustering algorithm; UPGMA = group-
+                        clustering algorithm; UPGMA = group-average clustering
-                        average clustering algorithm; BUTINA = Butina JCICS 39 747-750 (1999)
+                        algorithm; BUTINA = Butina JCICS 39 747-750 (1999) [WARD]
-  --actTable ACTTABLE   name of table containing activity values (used to
+  --actTable ACTTABLE   name of table containing activity values (used to color points
-                        color points in the cluster tree).
+                        in the cluster tree).
   --actName ACTNAME     name of column with activities in the activity table.
+The values
-                        The values in this column should either be integers or convertible into integers.
+                        in this column should either be integers or convertible into integers.
   --reportFreq REPORTFREQ
+                        [100]
+  --showVis             show visualization if available.
   -v, --verbose

 This app employs custom, updated versions of RDKit FingerprintMols.py, MolSimilarity.py, ClusterMols.py, with enhanced command-line functionality for molecular fingerprint-based analytics.
 ```

 Examples: